-- Batches of Pinot Noir from our different blocks were fermented with indigenous yeast, 40% whole bunch.
+- Batches of Pinot Noir from our different blocks were fermented with indigenous yeast, 20% whole bunch in final blend.

-- Élevage for 12 months in primarily Troncais and Bertranges hogsheads (30% new), then racked and returned to older barriques.
+- Élevage for 15 months in primarily Troncais and Bertranges hogsheads (20% new), then racked and bottled via light filtration July 2017

-A moderately warm season punctuated by timely rain produced a more elegant style of Pinot Noir in 2015: lifted red fruits and savoury forest floor on the nose, bright acid and fine tannin on the palate.
+An early budburst and consequent harvest was followed by a warm, dry season.
+Lifted red fruits and savoury forest floor on the nose, bright acid and fine tannin on the palate.
 Immediately enjoyable and versatile with regard to food pairings, this wine will reward medium term ageing in cellar.

 “Deeply coloured; a complex full bodied pinot with dark berry fruits, spice and oak on the bouquet, and an opulently textured palate; firmish tannins ex whole bunches and acidity keep the wine corralled."
 94 points.

 "Deeply coloured but not star-bright, an ultra-complex and power-packed pinot, multi-plum flavours surround by a palisade of whole bunch stemmy notes.
 Cries out for time in bottle."
 96 points.

 The timing of budburst was consistent with long term average but with picking commencing on 20th February and completion by 22nd March it turned out to be a short compressed vintage.
 Rather than being hastened by hot weather the season seemed to be shortened due to there being fewer days of excessive heat.(photosynthesis slows and even halts altogether as temperatures rise and water loss increases.)

 Overall, it was a solid year for the Moorabool Valley region, we missed the rainfall that was to our east and the heat that was to the north.
 Bannockburn experienced good rainfall early in the season then it was consistently dry throughout the harvest period.
 Fruitset and cropping levels of all varieties were well within the ideal range.